ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 When used in the Token Transfer Request sent to the KDC (see {{token-post}}), the 'sign_info' parameter specifies the CBOR simple value 'null' (0xf6).
 This is done to ask for information about the signature algorithm and about the public keys used in the groups that the Client has been authorized to join - or to have a more restricted interaction as per its granted roles (e.g., the Client is an external signature verifier).

 When used in the following Token Transfer Response from the KDC (see {{token-post}}), the 'sign_info' parameter is a CBOR array of one or more elements.
-The number of elements is at most the number of groups that the client has been authorized to join - or to have a more restricted interaction (see above).
+The number of elements is at most the number of groups that the Client has been authorized to join - or to have a more restricted interaction (see above).
 Each element contains information about signing parameters and about public keys for one or more groups, and is formatted as follows.

 * The first element 'id' is a group name or an array of group names, associated to groups for which the next four elements apply.
 In the following, each specified group name is referred to as 'gname'.